-Primary data were collected by facility personnel and from utility bills and were used for all manufacturing processes for fiscal year 2022, defined as October 2021 to September 2022.
+Primary data were collected by facility personnel and from utility bills and were used for all manufacturing processes for fiscal year 2024, defined as October 2023-September 2024.
+Calendar year 2024 data were used to represent process materials (e.g., lubricants, tooling, etc.) and packaging.
 Whenever available, supplier data were used for raw materials used in the production process.
 Supplier EPDs were utilized for steel coils purchased by Atlas Tube, when available.
 When primary data do not exist, secondary data for raw material production were utilized from the AISI industry average dataset for hot rolled coil in North America (AISI, 2020).
 Secondary data for HSS manufacturing energy and materials were sourced from Sphera Managed LCA Content (fka GaBi) Database 2024.1.
 LCA results for transport to fabricators (A2) and fabrication (A3) were taken from the AISC & STI EPD for fabricated HSS.
 This data in this EPD represents fabrication activity in 2019 and 2020, intended to represent production in 2020.